 ... instead of sliced fat tissue from the pork.

-The euphemism "bacon" also makes the consumption of animal products much more pleasant, as it does not remind us of the animal that has been bred and killed for consumption.
-But in reality, it is just fatty tissue found under the skin of pigs.
+Also, the euphemism "bacon" makes the consumption of animal products much more pleasant, because it does not remind of the animal bred and killed for consumption.
+But in reality it is only fatty tissue, which is under the skin of pigs.

 9. artificial insemination